 Director: Steven J. Pittler, PhD

 The Vision Science Research Center (VSRC) was established in 1979 to draw together vision scientists from the entire university campus.
 To be designated a University-wide Interdisciplinary Research Center (UWIRC), the VSRC has demonstrated sponsorship from more than two UAB schools, and has been evaluated by the University's Research Advisory Group on substantive interdisciplinary faculty involvement; provision of research infrastructure; contribution to the intellectual environment so as to enhance faculty and student recruitment, development and retention; a financial base to support center and core activities; internal and external review processes to assure high quality and productivity; and leadership in the integration of research and service including community outreach or partnerships.
 The VSRC currently is one of the 23 UAB University-wide Interdisciplinary Research Centers.
 The VSRC’s mission is to promote vision science research, facilitate collaborative investigations and add to the scientific knowledge of the eye and central visual and oculomotor pathways leading to improved diagnosis, treatment and prevention of blindness and visual impairment.
-The Center currently has 66 appointed faculty members representing 15 departments and 5 schools at UAB and the Birmingham VA Medical Center
+The Center currently has more than 70 appointed faculty members representing 19 departments and 6 schools at UAB and the Birmingham VA Medical Center